 Emory University – Nell Hodgson Woodruff School of Nursing

 The Emory University Nell Hodgson Woodruff School of Nursing has been educating nurses since 1905.
-It has grown into an internationally recognized program that has over 1,000 BSN, MSN, and DNP collegiates annually.
-It garnered an award from the U.S. News & World Report as the best grad school for its MSN adult-gerontology (acute care) program for 2023.
+It has grown into an internationally recognized program that has over 1,000 BSN, MSN, and DNP students annually.

-The gerontology program incorporates advanced pharmacology, the management of acutely ill adult patients, clinical decision-making, and diagnosis.
+The adult-gerontology acute care program incorporates advanced pharmacology, the management of acutely ill adult patients, clinical decision-making, and diagnosis.
 One component of the program that sets it apart is its seminars on the physiological and psychosocial impact on patients (and their families) facing chronic and acute illness.

 Online or ER and Critical Care Nurse Degree Programs